Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 We strongly recommend only considering 5 Carat Diamonds with an ideal cut or Excellent grade cut on the GIA scale.
 Be sure to purchase your stone from a prominent diamond dealer that offers a GIA or AGS certification with every diamond, like James Allen or Blue Nile.
 And if you think diamonds like those are not sold online, think again.
-Here is a 2.5 million dollar diamond.
+Here is a 2.5 million dollar diamond from Blue Nile.

 Because of the exceptional carat weight, 5 Carat Diamonds have tremendous capacity for brilliance, sparkle and fire.
 For Color, choose a diamond that falls between G-I .
 For Clarity, we recommend looking at diamonds within the VS1 or VS2 grades.

-A stunning, well-cut 5 Carat Diamond will turn heads and make your loved one feel extraordinary.
+A stunning, well-cut 5 Carat Diamond like this one from James Allen will turn heads and make your loved one feel extraordinary.
 But buying any 5 Carat Diamond won’t get you the results you want.
-You could buy a poorly cut, dull 5 Carat Diamond or one that’s exceptional, like this 5 Carat Diamond Ring in platinum.
+You could buy a poorly cut, dull 5 Carat Diamond or one that’s exceptional, like this 5 Carat Diamond Ring in platinum from James Allen.

 Diamonds of the same carat weight differ dramatically in their overall beauty and appearance.
 If you’re considering a 5 Carat Diamond, contact us and we’ll help you find one that’s truly extraordinary.